SurniaUlula/wpsso-organization/README.md

 <li>Twitter Business @username</li>
 </ul></li>
 </ul></li>
+<li>Include Place / Location information in your Schema Organization markup when used in combination with the <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO Place / Location and Local Business Meta (WPSSO PLM)</a> extension.</li>
 </ul>

 <p><strong>WPSSO ORG Pro / Power-User Features</strong></p>

 <ul>
 <li>Extends the features of WPSSO Pro (requires a licensed and active WPSSO Pro plugin).</li>
-<li>Manage multiple Organizations for use by the <a href="http://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup (WPSSO JSON) Pro</a> extension:
+<li>Manage multiple Organizations / Publishers for the <a href="http://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup (WPSSO JSON) Pro</a> extension:

 <ul>
-<li>Select an alternate publisher for the Schema Article type:
+<li>Select an alternate publisher for the Schema Article type and its sub-types:

 <ul>
 <li><a href="http://schema.org/Article">schema.org/Article</a>